supreethr23/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

     Observe in the above image that the previous pod is terminated and a new pod is created based on the updated configuration.

-      > **Note**: If you don't see any change, retry running the command after a couple of minutes
+      >**Note**: If you don't see any change, retry running the command after a couple of minutes.

 2. Replace the pod name that you copied in the previous step and run the command